Bhogeswar Baruah: Committees and councils

-After returning from Bangkok in 1970, the government of India appointed Baruah a member of the All India Council of Sports (AICS).
-He hesitated to join at first as he wanted to remain an active athlete for at least the following year, but the council reassured him that there would only four meetings and year which would not affect his training; Baruah then accepted the appointment as a member for three years.
-He participated in his first meeting in 1967, and was reappointed after he served his first three year term.
+After returning from Bangkok, the government of India appointed Baruah a member of the All India Council of Sports (AICS) for a period of three years.
+After his first term, he was reappointed to the role.

-Baruah received the Arjuna award in 1966, and the following year was appointed to the Arjuna award selection committee, a position he would hold for nearly five decades until 2016.
-He resigned in 2016 after a dispute over the selection of winners that year, and despite the chairman encouraging to stay on, Baruah decided to take leave from the committee.
-Three Assamese athletes were given the award during his tenure, Monalisa Baruah, Jayanta Talukdar and Shiva Thapa, but Baruah did not have a hand in any of the selections, due to impartiality and the awardees being chosen on merit.
+In 1967, he was appointed to the Arjuna award selection committee, a position he would hold for nearly five decades until 2016.
+He resigned in 2016 after a dispute over the selection of winners that year, and despite being asked by the chairman to stay on, Baruah decided to take leave from the committee.
+Three Assamese athletes were given the award during his tenure, Monalisa Baruah, Jayanta Talukdar and Shiva Thapa.
+Baruah stated that he did not have a hand in any of the selections.

-Baruah also served on the selection committee for the Indian national athletics team, where he made decisions on those for the Olympics and the Asian Games.
-In the Olympics selection, only those who qualified were able to be selected but in the Asian Games there was more flexibility, such as in 1982 when Baruah personally recommended Tayabun Nisha from Assam.
+Baruah served on the selection committee for the Indian national athletics team, where he made decisions on those for the Olympics and the Asian Games.
+In the Olympics selection, only those who qualified were able to be selected, but in the Asian Games there was more flexibility; in 1982 when Baruah personally recommended Tayabun Nisha from Assam.